Report of the Special Rapporteur on the rights of persons with disabilities raises autonomous weapons

 Letter to Google to endorse the call for a ban on autonomous weapons

-In a letter, the Campaign to Stop Killer Robots invited Google to endorse the call to ban fully autonomous weapons and answered concerns over its participation in a controversial Pentagon-funded project to autonomously process video footage shot by US surveillance drones.
+In a letter, the Campaign to Stop Killer Robots invited Google to endorse the call to ban fully autonomous weapons and answered concerns over its participation in a controversial Pentagon-funded Project Maven to autonomously process video footage shot by US surveillance drones.

 The Campaign to Stop Killer Robots’ letter on Korea’s new Research center